SheathedBlade/quartz/content/Information/The Inhabitants of Luciradis.md

 The elves are respecters of the natural order of Luciradis.
 Overly concerned with the maintenance of nature, the elves are inherently born with the ability to *"hear"* nature, and are only second to the [[The Inhabitants of Luciradis#Terrakin|Terrakin]] when it comes to utilizing invocations that draw power directly from the **Root of Earth**.

 The elves are an introverted race, tending to keep to themselves in most public affairs.
-The majority of the elven population lies in the [[Ferros Republic]], a haven for elves situated in a dense forest between two large rivers.
-Only a few groups of elves venture outside the Republic, though it is made difficult to do so due to the intervention of the ruling sovereigns.
+The majority of the elven population lies in [[Galaderyn]], a haven for elves situated in a dense prismaia forest on top of a mana-imbued lake.
+Only a few groups of elves venture outside of the haven, though it is made difficult to do so due to the intervention of the ruling sovereigns.

 The society of the elves in the Ferros Republic can be broken down as thus: the **sovereign elves**, the **industrious elves**, and the **drifting elves**.
 These monikers are usually tied to the particular family of elves, making it difficult for elves to grow out of their titles.
 In rare circumstances, however, the status of an elf in the Ferros Republic can change with approval of the ruling sovereign elves.

 > It is important to note that these are just titles given to elves.
 There are no physical/visual differences between the classes of elves in the Ferros Republic.

-For elves that exist outside the Ferros Republic, these titles rarely matter to them, as it reeks of rigidity and tradition.
+For elves that exist outside the allegiance of the Ferros Republic, these titles rarely matter to them, as it reeks of rigidity and tradition.
 Those that leave the Republic rarely ever are allowed back in, so elves that do leave take up residence in other nations.

 ### Sovereign Elf